MAGIC Agent Skills is now open source! Star on GitHub

 Goal: Honestly measure performance with metrics fit for the language.

-The linguistic-eval skill is A-tier because eval results drive release decisions.
+The magic-linguistic-eval skill is A-tier because eval results drive release decisions.
 It enforces:

 • chrF++/COMET/GEMBA-MQM over BLEU for morphologically-rich languages